Fayose to Buhari: Hunger is Killing Nigerians

 “This is the worst time for parents whose children and wards will be going back to school in September.
 How to pay school fees is causing depression for a lot of parents in just over a year of the Buhari’s administration.

-“All these are signs that President Buhari needs help from those who can assist the country to avert this imminent economic collapse and he should not be ashamed to consult even those who ran the economy under the PDP government of Dr Goodluck Jonathan because it appears that things were better than now”.
+“All these are signs that President Buhari needs help from those who can assist the country to avert this imminent economic collapse and he should not be ashamed to consult even those who ran the economy under the PDP government of Dr. Goodluck Jonathan because it then appears that things were better than now.”